lindbrook/voronoiPolygons/README.md

 ## voronoiPolygons: tiles, triangles and polygons

-NOTE: this function has been moved to the ‘cholera’ package, where it’s been renamed to deldirVertices().
+NOTE: this function available is also available in the ‘cholera’ package.

 CRAN: <https://CRAN.R-project.org/package=cholera/>
 GitHub: <https://github.com/lindbrook/cholera/>